return to the homepage

 Times of war saw little change, although in some years only three managed to make the carnival route - bass drum, side drum and melodeon ... but make it they did and the band and carnival lived on.

+After more than a century the Kings Korner Band still heads the famous carnival procession each September.
 Originally based at the Coopers Arms near King’s Corner, a junction where King Alfred is reputed to have stopped en route to Winchester, the band moved to The Phoenix in the centre of Pewsey where it remained for twenty years.
-Since the demolition of the pub in 2000 the Royal Oak has acted as a base for the band.
+Since the closure and subsequent redevelopment of that site the band has used the Royal Oak as its base.